 In 1921 Ouida Fitzmaurice apparently saw young Basil Rathbone on stage in THE CZARINA and told the person she was with (presumably not her current husband unless he was super-cool) that “this was the man she was going to marry.”
 Her clairvoyance was indeed awesome.
 Four years later she had sloughed off husband no.2 (or possibly 3) and married the Baz on April 18 1926.

 Just 8 weeks later, claiming debts of $9,000 (a fortune in 1926) and assets of $150, being basically the clothes she was standing up in, she declared bankruptcy and logged her occupation, not as screenwriter, actor, journalist or talent agent – but simply as “housewife.”
 Her list of unpaid creditors is a little snapshot of life as she lived it. $291.60 to the Daimler car Co in Knightstbridge, London; $542.42 to the Piccadilly Hotel, London; $600 to Miss Jenny, Champs-Elysees, Paris; and amongst all that evidence of high flying – $138.09 to the New York Telephone Company.
-She was driving Daimler cars and running up huge hotel bills, and buying Paris couture – and she couldn’t afford to pay her phone bill.
+She was driving Daimler cars and staying in swanky five star hotels, and buying Paris couture – and she couldn’t afford to pay her phone bill.

 And there we have it.
 The Life of Ouida before she became mrs Rathbone.
 Or as much of it as we can find to date.